r48n34/reemo-blog/docs/tutorial/ExpressJs/static_file.md

 });
 ```

-To get the specific file, you may follow the regarind pattens
+To get the specific file, you may follow the regarind pattens.

 ```md
 app.use(express.static("public"));
 app.use('/uploads', express.static("uploads"))